Skip to content

 Why it drains: the DOOM lever

-All three KEMs rest on syndrome decoding: given a parity-check matrix and a syndrome, find the low-weight error that produces it.
-Decoding One Out of Many (DOOM, Sendrier) says that if you hold M syndromes for the same matrix, decoding any one of them costs about √M less — a saving of ½·log₂(M) bits.
+You just met both halves of this.
+All three KEMs rest on syndrome decoding: given a parity-check matrix and a syndrome, find the low-weight error that produces it (Step 2).
+Decoding One Out of Many (DOOM, Sendrier) says that if you hold M syndromes for the same matrix, decoding any one of them costs about √M less — a saving of ½·log₂(M) bits (Step 3).
+The attacker's best tool for that search is MMT, one member of the ISD family.

 The quasi-cyclic ring F₂[X]/(Xⁿ − 1) behind HQC and BIKE already hands an attacker n syndromes from a single key (each cyclic shift Xʲ is another instance).
 That √n saving was already spent when these schemes' Level-1 parameters were chosen.
 The new result asks a different question: what happens when one public key is reused for D sessions?